Anthony Daniels: Other acting roles

-Daniels was the voice of Legolas in the Ralph Bakshi animated adaptation of The Lord of the Rings (1978).
-He has appeared intermittently on British television in various dramas, notably in a recurring role in Prime Suspect starring Helen Mirren.
+Daniels has appeared intermittently on British television in various dramas, notably in a recurring role in Prime Suspect starring Helen Mirren.
 He also played the priest in the British spoof horror film I Bought a Vampire Motorcycle (1990).
-He also portrayed Colonel Donald Humphries in Holby City.
-Several of his costars from Star Wars also appeared in Holby City.
-He appeared in The Young Indiana Jones Chronicles.
+Initially, the film received criticism but later received more favourable reviews.
+Daniels also portrayed Colonel Donald Humphries in Holby City.
+He portrayed François in one of The Young Indiana Jones Chronicles television films, Attack of the Hawkmen.
+The television show is set before the events of the Indiana Jones films.
+Daniels' costar, Harrison Ford portrayed the titular character.
+Several of his costars from Star Wars also appeared in Holby City and The Young Indiana Jones Chronicles.